 Arrangements for accommodations in local homes are made by the director.
 Students are not permitted to share housing accommodations with other U.S. students.
 The estimated expense for accommodations can be found under fees.

 The homestay experience allows students to connect with a local Brazilian family.
 Most homestay situations allow for students to have breakfast and dinner with the host family, and buy their lunch on campus or in town.
 Students have their own room.
 Past students have enjoyed having a place that feels like home and being treated as a member of the family.
 Homestays are usually located a few minutes from campus.
 Most of the locations require the student to take a short bus ride to and from campus.

 Either housing option comes with basic expectations of living in community.
-These would include playing music at a respectful volume, cleaning up after oneself, and generally no overnight guests, though exceptions may be made.
+These would include playing music at a respectful volume, cleaning up after oneself, standards of personal hygiene, and generally no overnight guests.